THE 3 R´S

 It is a strategy to take care of the environment; specifically to minimize the volume of waste or garbage generated by the population.

-The "rrr" help to throw less waste, save money and of course energy.
+In a few words, the "rrr" help to throw less waste, save money and of course energy.
 The less garbage in garbage dumps and landfills, the less are the threats of incineration of waste and therefore, less greenhouse gas emissions that contribute to climate change.

 When we talk about reduction, what we are saying is that we should try to reduce or simplify the consumption of direct products, that is, everything that is bought and consumed, since this has a direct relationship with waste, at the same time who also has it with our pocket.